aft6/aft6.github.io/about.md

 You should fear me as I am decsended from the great Viking Rollo.
 This makes me the king of Sweden, Norway, Italy and the Republic of Sicily also.
 I am the Grand Duke of Antioch as well.
 The prince of Bayeux is only another title I have and I am influential in much of medieval France and Catholic Europe.
 ### Contact me

 WHAT?
 What is this email that you speak of?
-In the twelth century we had no email.
+In the twelth century we had no email!

-Mozart!
-Fantastic Music... and only 550 years into the future!

-<iframe src="https://embed.spotify.com/?uri=spotify%3Auser%3Achbq4o574n9t8vv6hvoptypim%3Aplaylist%3A31oD6u1Akf8QcSKcLNQAbb" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>